-Internships are a student initiated practical experience for which the student gains academic credit at Candler.
-Internships provide students with an opportunity to tailor their course of study by meeting specific ministry-learning goals they have.
+Ministry Internships are a student initiated practical experience for which the student gains academic credit at Candler.
+Internships provide students with an opportunity to tailor their course of study by meeting specific ministry-learning outcomes they are working towards.
 It also can be an important avenue for discernment of the student's professional ministry and calling.

-Students are encouraged to select contexts of ministry that will enable them to explore issues of ministry, and/or develop specific skills (teaching, preaching, administration, etc.).
+Students are encouraged to select contexts of ministry that will enable them to explore issues of ministry, and/or develop specific skills (e.g., teaching, preaching, administration, etc.).
 Students may intern with a church, an agency, or with an existing internship program.
-(See list of internship opportunities below)
+(See list of internship opportunities below.)

 Please note that if a student wants to volunteer or work without academic credit, then he/she does not need to apply through our office.

-All internship proposals are subject for approval by Dr. P. Alice Rogers, Internships director.
+All internship proposals are subject for approval by Dr. Thomas W. Elliott, Jr., Director of Ministry Internships.

-- At least two thirds of the total hours worked for the internship must be actual contextual work.
-One third of the time may be used for study, preparation, and supervision.
+Ordinarily, at least two thirds of the total hours worked for the internship would be actual contextual work.
+One third of the time may be used for study, reflection, and supervision.

-- The student's grade will be assigned by the faculty person in consultation with the supervisor.
-The faculty person will then forward the grade to the Office of Contextual Education to have it recorded with the Registrar's Office and in OPUS.
-Copies of the supervisor's narrative evaluation of the student should be submitted to the faculty person working with the student, the Contextual Education Office and the student.
+5. The student's grade will be assigned by the Faculty Supervisor in consultation with the Ministry Internship Supervisor.
+The Faculty Supervisor will then forward the grade to the Director of Ministry Internships, Office of Contextual Education, to have it recorded with the Registrar's Office and in OPUS.

-- Meet with Director Dr. P Alice Rogers - Students are required to contact the Office of Contextual Education (404.727.4178) to schedule a meeting with the Internship Director; please allow at least six weeks before the last day of registration.
+1. Meet with Director Dr. Thomas W. Elliott, Jr. - Students are required to contact the Office of Contextual Education (404.727.4178) to schedule a meeting with Dr. Elliott.
+Please allow at least six weeks before the last day of registration.

-- Submit Internship Proposal - Students will write an internship proposal (see Internship Proposal Guidelines); one copy of the proposal will go to the faculty supervisor and a second copy will be submitted to the Office of Contextual Education.
+3. Submit Ministry Internship Proposal - Students will develop an internship proposal (see Ministry Internship Proposal Guidelines).
+A copy of the proposal will go to the Ministry Internship Supervisor, the Faculty Supervisor, and the Director of Ministry Internships, Contextual Education Office.

 The proposal should include the following: